apostrophecms/docs/docs/reference/modules/util.md

 #### `runPlayers(el)`

-Runs all the players that have not been run in the whole document.
+Runs all the widget players that have not been run in the whole document.
 Passing an optional DOM element to the `el` parameter will restrict the search for unplayed players to that element only.
 This function is useful when dynamic content has been added after `apos.util.onReady` has fired.

 ## Template helpers